Old Frisian: Verbs

 Verbs in Old Frisian comprised four types: strong, weak, preterite-present, and anomalous.
-In general and with few exceptions, the only productive verb declension was the weak paradigm.
+With few exceptions, the only productive verb declension was the weak paradigm.
 Some paradigm leveling to weak declensions occurred among strong verbs in later forms of the language.
 The anomalous class of verbs are a composite class comprising suppletive verbs, verbs without clear preterite forms, and verbs with defective or missing declension forms.

 In general, verbs tended to end in either -a or -ia with later forms reduced to -e or -ie, respectively.
 Noteworthy exceptions include gān and stān in Old West Frisian; this word-final -n became more widespread in monosyllabic verbs in later forms of that dialect, such as in dwān ('to do') and siān ('to see').
 Infinitive forms used the lengthened suffix -ane after the word tō – used to express purpose – such as in the phrase tō farane ('to travel').
 In Old Weser Frisian and Old Ems Frisian, present participles and gerunds had identical forms.
 Like modern English, the conjunction thet ('that') was sometimes omitted after verbs of expression in some contexts (Tha spreken se hia ne kuden.
 'Then they said [that] they were unable to.').

 Strong verbs

-The infinitive, the first- and third-person singular preterite, the plural preterite, and the past participle are the four constituent parts identifying a strong verb based on the vowel gradation, including changes to vowel quality or length, that signals a change in meaning.
+The infinitive, the first- and third-person singular preterite, the plural preterite, and the past participle are the four constituent parts identifying a strong verb.
+These verbs are defined by their use of vowel gradation – including changes to vowel quality or length – to signal a change in meaning, such as person or tense.
 Like nominal declensions, phonological explanations for irregularity are present and similarly do not change classification.
 There were six classes of strong verbs in Old Frisian with a seventh catch-all category.
 Classes IV and V became functionally identical after i-mutation, a morphophonological change which obfuscated the differentiation between the historical i and u in some contexts, and are distinguished only by historical provenance.
 Examples of verbal paradigms can be seen below: